 Dr. Schilling is also interested in developing new Proteomics workflows and new technological approaches that will subsequently benefit biological projects.
-Dr. Schilling is a board member of the US HUPO, the Human Proteome Organization, which is dedicated to advance mass spectrometric technologies to study the human proteome (‘from genes to function’).
+Dr. Schilling is President of the US HUPO, the Human Proteome Organization, which is dedicated to advance mass spectrometric technologies to study the human proteome (‘from genes to function’).
 Dr. Schilling has participated in large, international, mass spectrometric studies.

 Dr. Schilling has experience working with biotechnology companies.
 Dr. Schilling collaborated with MitoSciences in the development of new antibodies.
 She investigated protein acetylation in collaboration with Sirtris Pharmaceuticals, and she has worked with BioMarin providing mass spectrometric expertise and sample analysis.
 Recently, Dr. Schilling started collaborations with Unity Biotechnology focusing on the role of cellular senescence in an ongoing research project.